 R1-R2: Used to activate / de-activate water heater from remote master control.
+When switching this low current circuit, a relay with gold plated contacts or the use of two relay contacts in parallel must be used.
 Terminals are wired to a relay in a remote Energy Management System.
 When the relay closes, the circuit from R1 to R2 is completed and appliance controls are enabled.
-This appliance ships from factory with a jumper between terminals Remove jumper when connecting to a remote controller.
+This appliance ships from factory with a jumper between terminals.
+Remove jumper when connecting to a remote controller.